optimagic-dev/optimagic/docs/source/algorithms.md

       the optimization stops but we do not count this as convergence.
     - **convergence.absolute_params_tolerance** (float): Absolute difference in parameters between iterations that is tolerated to declare convergence.
-As no relative tolerances can be passed to Nelder-Mead, estimagic sets a non zero default for this.
+As no relative tolerances can be passed to Nelder-Mead, optimagic sets a non zero default for this.
     - **convergence.absolute_criterion_tolerance** (float): Absolute difference in the criterion value between iterations that is tolerated to declare convergence.
-As no relative tolerances can be passed to Nelder-Mead, estimagic sets a non zero default for this.
+As no relative tolerances can be passed to Nelder-Mead, optimagic sets a non zero default for this.
     - **adaptive** (bool): Adapt algorithm parameters to dimensionality of problem.
       Useful for high-dimensional minimization (:cite:`Gao2012`, p.
 259-277). scipy's default is False.